 Will your livestock load onto whatever rescue vehicles are available?

-If livestock have never travelled by float, they may baulk when it is time to load them.
+If livestock has never travelled by float, they may balk when it is time to load them.

 Where would you go?

 Who could temporarily house you and your livestock and what feed/pasture would be available?
 Have you got halters, lead ropes and temporary fencing you can take with you?